IDPA Rules 2026 Complete Guide: Scoring, Penalties & The Big Rulebook Changes (P320 Ban, BUG 8+1, .380 Out)

 Start positions in IDPA are more varied than in USPSA.
 Some stages have you seated in a chair, hands on a table, facing away from the targets, or even simulating driving a car when a threat appears.
 These varied scenarios are part of what makes IDPA feel like a series of short stories rather than an athletic event — “you’re sitting in a coffee shop when someone bursts through the door…” This scenario-driven design is one of the things that draws people to IDPA in the first place.

 Understanding the penalty system helps you avoid giving away seconds for nothing.
-IDPA penalties come in several tiers.
+IDPA penalties come in several tiers, and a few of them have new wording in the 2026 rulebook worth knowing.

 A Flagrant Penalty (FP) is a 10-second hit, reserved for situations where a shooter knowingly breaks a rule to gain a competitive advantage.
 Examples include shooting freestyle when strong-hand-only is required, or refusing to go prone when the stage calls for it.
 New shooters rarely need to worry about this one — it targets deliberate rule-bending, not honest mistakes.